SiENcE/luis/luis/luis-api-documentation.md

 ```

 This documentation provides an overview of the LUIS API.
 For more detailed information on specific functions and their parameters, refer to the source code and comments within the LUIS core library.

+Remember to implement all necessary LÖVE callbacks and forward them to LUIS for proper input handling and rendering.